Keshav-135/DSA-Java/Binary Search/README.md

 # 🔍 Binary Search
 ---
-This folder contains LeetCode problems based on the Sliding Window pattern.
+This folder contains LeetCode problems based on the Binary Search pattern.
 ---
 ## 📖 Overview